Gigi Hadid: Personal life

-Hadid revealed in 2014 that she has Hashimoto's thyroiditis.
+She revealed in 2014 that she has Hashimoto's thyroiditis.

+Hadid has discussed her struggles with social anxiety,The Gigi Hadid You Don't Know which she attends psychotherapy to help manage.

 Ukrainian self-styled prankster Vitalii Sediuk lifted her off the ground from behind in 2016 under the pretense of a prank, and she was commended on how she defended herself from him.

-On November 7, 2022, Hadid deleted her Twitter account, saying on Instagram, "For a long time, but especially with its new leadership, it’s becoming more and more of a cesspool of hate & bigotry, and its not a place I want to be a part of."
+On November 7, 2022, Hadid deleted her Twitter account, saying on Instagram, "For a long time, but especially with its new leadership, it's becoming more and more of a cesspool of hate & bigotry, and it's not a place I want to be a part of."

 Relationships

+Hadid was in an on-again, off-again relationship with Australian singer Cody Simpson.
+The pair first met in 2013 when she appeared in his music video for "Surfboard".
+They began dating later that year before their breakup in 2014.
+They reunited a few months later before splitting for a second time in May 2015.
+She appeared in Simpson's music video for "Flower" in February 2015.

-Hadid dated Australian singer Cody Simpson from 2013 to May 2015.
-She appeared in his music videos for "Surfboard" and "Flower".
-She dated American singer Joe Jonas from May to November 2015, during which time she directed his band DNCE's music video for "Cake by the Ocean".
+Hadid was in a relationship with American singer Joe Jonas from June to October 2015.
+She co-directed Jonas' band DNCE's music video for "Cake by the Ocean".

 She began dating English singer Zayn Malik in late 2015; they broke up and reconciled multiple times.
 She appeared in Malik's music video for "Pillowtalk".
 They starred on the August 2017 cover of American Vogue, making them the third couple to appear together on a Vogue cover.
 It courted controversy because of Vogue misnaming them as gender fluid, for which Vogue apologized.
 They also did a Versus (Versace) campaign as a couple, with Hadid as the photographer.
 In April 2020, she confirmed that she and Malik were expecting their first child during an interview on The Tonight Show Starring Jimmy Fallon, after rumors began to circulate of her pregnancy.
 Their daughter was born in September 2020.
-The family spent a majority of their time on a farm in rural New Hope, Pennsylvania, where Hadid's mother and younger sister also own land.
+The family spent a majority of their time on a farm in rural New Hope, Pennsylvania, where Hadid's mother and younger sister, Bella, also own land.

-In October 2021, Malik entered a no contest plea to four charges of harassment against Hadid's mother, Yolanda.
-He was sentenced by a Pennsylvania court to 360 days of probation and anger management and domestic violence programs.
+In October 2021, Malik entered a no-contest plea to four charges of harassment against Hadid's mother, Yolanda.
+He was sentenced by a Pennsylvania court to 360 days of probation as well as counseling for anger management and domestic violence.
 Hadid and Malik reportedly ended their relationship after the incident.
-Since September 2022, Hadid has been linked with Leonardo DiCaprio as they were photographed together on the streets of Paris.
+They both co–parent their daughter.

+Hadid has been in a relationship with actor Bradley Cooper since 2023.